enibundo/enibundo/README.md

 I consider myself quite flexible in terms of tech stack and like to learn continously.

 - 🌱 I’m currently learning about COW protocol, MEV and flashbots
-- 🔭 I’m currently working on blockchain implementation in Rust that could benefit as a learning place for new comers (pinned here below)
+- 🔭 I’m currently working on blockchain implementation in Rust (for fun 😄)
 - 👯 I’m looking to collaborate on blockchain or finance projects

 <!--